-The Railroad Retirement Board (RRB) is required by law to submit annual financial reports and triennial actuarial valuations to Congress on the financial condition of the railroad retirement system, as well as annual financial reports on the railroad unemployment insurance system.
+The Railroad Retirement Board (RRB) is required by law to submit annual reports to Congress on the financial condition of the railroad retirement and railroad unemployment insurance systems.
 These reports must also include recommendations for any financing changes which may be advisable in order to ensure the solvency of the systems.
-In June, the RRB submitted its 27th Actuarial Valuation of the railroad retirement system’s assets and liabilities, and its financial report on the railroad unemployment insurance system.
+In June, the RRB submitted its reports on the railroad retirement and railroad unemployment insurance systems.

 The following questions and answers summarize the findings of these reports.

 1. What were the assets of the railroad retirement and railroad unemployment insurance systems last year?

 As of September 30, 2018, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust and the railroad retirement system accounts at the Treasury, equaled $28.3 billion.
 The Trust was established by the Railroad Retirement and Survivors’ Improvement Act of 2001 to manage and invest railroad retirement assets.
 The cash balance of the railroad unemployment insurance system was $109.3 million at the end of fiscal year 2018.

 2. What was the conclusion of the 2019 report of the financial condition of the railroad retirement system?